Afthab33/Afthab33/README.md

 I'm passionate about building innovative web applications and AI-powered solutions that solve real-world problems.

-**I speak less, show my work** - All my projects are live and deployed.
-Don't just read about them, experience them! 🚀
+**I let my work speak for itself** — every project I’ve built is live and deployed.

 ## 🚀 What I Do